 We knew that the trailside field of pāhoehoe lava would be the perfect place to watch the sunrise and eat our breakfast.
 Stepping off trail can not only damage the delicate ecosystem, but can also lead to lasting footprints that encourage others to follow.
 This would be a spot we could stop to rest while taking care to minimize any unintended impact.

 In the dark, across the crater valley, we could barely make out the headlights of cars driving up to the summit from the visitor center, providing a sense of scale for the entire area.
 The sunrise was a different, but no less mesmerizing, experience from the one on the summit.
-Here, it was less about the spectacular moment was not the burst of sun over the horizon, but rather the slow progression of alpenglow on the far rims of the crater and on the summit itself.
+Here, it was less about the spectacular moment when the sun burst over the horizon, but rather the slow progression of alpenglow on the far rims of the crater and on the summit itself.

 Looking back towards Palikū, the mists tumbled over the western wall of Kaupo Gap as the sky began to lighten.
 Looking down Kaupo Gap, you could even make out the peaks of Mauna Kea on the Big Island of Hawaii.

-It was an peaceful, inspiring way to start the hike across the crater valley floor towards Holua.
+It was a peaceful, inspiring way to start the hike across the crater valley floor towards Holua.

 Lava, Pu’us and Volcanic Cones of Halemau’u Trail